bnarath/Toronto_Rental_ETL_Project/README.md

 <p>Two sources of data were extract from Toronto Police Services - major crime indicators and community services. <p>

 <h5>Major Crime Indicators</h5>
-<p>Toronto Police Services provides a <a href="https://data.torontopolice.on.ca/pages/catalogue">catalogue of data sources</a> that includes incidence of crime.
+<p>Toronto Police Services (TPS) provides a <a href="https://data.torontopolice.on.ca/pages/catalogue">catalogue of data sources</a> that includes incidence of crime.
 Crimes are tracked in a number of categories and availabe in consolidated dataset - Major Crime Indicators (MCI).
 TPS provides an <a href="https://data.torontopolice.on.ca/datasets/mci-metadata/geoservice">API</a> to easily access the MCI.
+We have made use of this API call and merged with homicide data available on the TPS website.
+Please refer the [code]()

 <p>
 <h5>Community Assets</h5>